rahuljohnny/Bangla_OCR_Using_KNN/README.md

 # Bangla_OCR_Using_KNN
-This is an OCR system using Python_OpenCV for printed Bengali text using K-Nearest Neighbor
+This is an OCR system for printed Bengali text using K-Nearest Neighbor.
+Python 2.7 and OpenCV 3.1.0 are also used.